alx9r/BootstraPS/readme.md

     }
 ```

-Note that the SHA512 hash of the file is checked prior to the call to `Invoke-Expression` to confirm that the download is authentic.
+Note that the SHA512 hash of the file is checked prior to the call to `Import-Module` to confirm that the download is authentic.

-Once Bootstraps is in-memory you can import modules directly from, for example, github.com:
+Once the Bootstraps module is in-memory you can import modules directly from, for example, github.com:

 ```PowerShell
 'Datum' | Import-WebModule @{